 Bookmark and return to this page for the latest updates

-- Saturday Jan 25, 2020: Middle School Solo & Ensemble + High School Chamber Ensemble Festival
+- TBA Winter 2021: Middle School Solo & Ensemble + High School Chamber Ensemble Festival

-- Saturday Feb 1, 2020: High School Solo & Ensemble Festival
+- TBA Winter 2021: High School Solo & Ensemble Festival

 District XVI High School Solo and Ensemble Festival Registration:

 - The 2021 District Solo & Ensemble Form will be available in Fall, 2020